-The estate subscriptions of €250 can be paid by bank transfer to
+The estate subscriptions of €250 can be paid by bank transfer.
+Please contact a member of the Committee for the BIC and IBAN

 Thank you.